getsentry/rfcs/text/0038-scrubbing-sensitive-data.md

 ### NEW!
 Option E): Improved regexes

-Keep the logic on how data scrubbing is done right now the same, but improve the regexes to be more specific.
+Keep the logic on how data scrubbing is done right now, but improve the regexes to be more specific.
 Especially the "password regex" could be changed to the `auth` rule does ONLY match `auth` but NOT `author` or `authorize`.

 With this we could add data scrubbing back to `span.description` (and potentially other fields that ware marked with `pii=maybe` right now).